 You can learn about these requirements in more detail within our digital nomad residence guide here.

 A: There are several ways to apply for Croatia’s digital nomad permit.

-Option #1 – Apply abroad at embassy or consulate
+Option #1 – Apply abroad at the embassy or consulate

 This option can be used by anyone, regardless of nationality.
 However, this option is required for those who require a visa to enter Croatia.